-Louisiana Divorce Laws regarding Spousal Support The Court may order one partner to offer spousal support to the partner requesting support, if the partner requesting support is in need of support and not at fault.
-The capacity of the partner, who would offer support, to pay is also taken into account.
-To finalize the amount and duration of support, the Court is guided by the following issues –
+Louisiana Divorce Laws regarding Spousal Support The Court may order one partner to offer alimony to the partner requesting support if the partner who is requesting support is in need of support and not at fault.
+The capacity of the partner, who would offer support is also taken into account.
+To finalize the amount and duration of support, the Court is guided by the following issues -

 The responsibility of spousal support ceases in the following events –